-Faulty gene linked to condition in infantsDecember 12th, 2012 in Genetics /
+Faulty gene linked to condition in infantsDecember 12, 2012 in Medicine & Health / Genetics

 (Medical Xpress)—Researchers at King's College London have for the first time identified a defective gene at the root of Vici syndrome, a rare inherited disorder which affects infants from birth, leading to impaired development of the brain, eyes and skin, and progressive failure of the heart, skeletal muscles and the immune system.

 Published in the journal Nature Genetics, the study identified a defect in the EPG-5 gene, indicating a genetic cause of the condition which was previously unknown.
 Researchers at King's and Guy's & St Thomas' NHS Foundation Trust, part of King's Health Partners, analysed the DNA of 18 infants with Vici syndrome and identified the inactivity of EPG-5 as a major cause of the condition.

 Infants born with Vici syndrome inherit two copies of the defective gene, one from each parent.
 Although there are only around 50 known cases of the disorder across the world, researchers believe the precise incidence is unknown due to lack of awareness of this condition.
 Dr Heinz Jungbluth, from the Children's Neuroscience Centre at St Thomas' Hospital, who led the study along with Professor Mathias Gautel from the Cardiovascular Division at King's, said: 'Vici syndrome is likely to be under-diagnosed as there is potential for misdiagnosis, particularly when you consider the many different organ systems affected by Vici and the significant overlap with other, more common disorders.'